 You can visit the nearby Blackhand Gorge Trail to add yet another trail to your ride list.

 The Panhandle closely parallels an existing, working rail line.
 In fact, there is only a 4-5' high chain link fence separating the two.
-This side-by-side configuration is commonly known as a rail-with-trail and is becoming increasingly popular.
+This side-by-side configuration is commonly known as a rail-with-trail and has become increasingly popular.
 It takes advantage of rail corridors that may have infrequent or slow-moving rail service, or perhaps multiple lines -- some of which are no longer in use -- allowing a trail to share the right-of-way.

 Much of the Panhandle is tree and brush-lined with a chain link fence and railroad track running along the south side of the trail.
-The west end near Main Street had suffered some vandalism that we noted in the past.
-At a graffiti spot under an overpass the chain link fencing had been broken loose from the poles.
-Some broken glass also lay on the trail not far from this point.

-The trail passes fairly close to the Longaberger Basket Company headquarters.
+The trail passes fairly close to the former Longaberger Basket Company headquarters.
 The sight of this building will definitely get your attention.
 It's constructed to look like a giant picnic basket, complete with large handles towering over this 7 story structure.
 It's quite a sight!